Seyed0Mohammad0Hosseini/Seyed0Mohammad0Hosseini/README.md

 # 💫 About Me:
-Hi 👋, I'm Mohammad.<br>A passionate Computer engineer student.<br>🌱 I’m currently learning software and web development, especially Django and .NET.
-In addition, I'd love to try Android development with Kotlin.<br>🤝I’m looking to collaborate with developers who are passionate about learning.
+Hi 👋, I'm Mohammad.<br>A passionate Computer engineer student.<br>🌱 I’m currently learning python and web development, especially Django and .NET.
+In addition, I'd love to try new ways.<br>🤝I’m looking to collaborate with developers who are passionate about learning.

 ## 🌐 Socials: